TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us006/02.tests/readme.md

 1. After being logged, after sellecting a discussion from the homepage list, the user sellects the button reply bellow a comment on the Discussion page.
 2. User types a text in the text box.
     Expected result:
-        * The system allows the user to enter a reply and displays a success message - Pass.
+        * The system allows the user to enter a reply and displays a successul message - Pass.
-        * The system answers with a unsuccess message regarding the number of characters - Fail.
+        * The system answers with a unsuccessful message regarding the number of characters - Fail.

 **Test 2:** Non-logged-in user tries to reply to a comment - AC1
     Steps:
 1. The visitor, after sellecting a discussion from the homepage list, sellects the button reply bellow a comment on the Discussion page.
-    Expected result: Fail
+    Expected result:
-        * The system answers with a unsuccess message regarding providing the characters boundaries and characters numbers typed.
+        * The system displays an unsuccessful message providing the characters boundaries and character count. - Fail
-        * The system displays an unseccess message due to lack of login ("Yeahhhhh, No access token provided 🤠").
+        * The system displays an unsuccess message due to lack of login ("Yeahhhhh, No access token provided 🤠"). - Fail

 **Test 3:** Navigate to a post that does not have any comments. - AC2
     Steps: